-A securities lawyer can represent you in any litigation arising from your investments, including a shareholder’s derivative action, a class action suit, or a suit against your broker, or in the case of a financial professional, defending you from such claims.
+A securities lawyer can represent you in any litigation arising from your investments, including a shareholder’s derivative action, a class action suit, a suit against your broker, or in the case of a financial professional, defending you from such claims.

 Almost all disputes between brokers and customers are required to be resolved in arbitration.
 Securities arbitrations are not run-of-the-mill proceedings, they are full-blown hearings, very similar to courtroom trials.
 Securities arbitrations need to be treated seriously, as arbitrators have the same power and authority as a judge in a courtroom.

 Whether you are an investor or a financial professional, you need an experienced securities lawyer to represent you in securities arbitration.
 Your lawyer needs to know the FINRA arbitration procedures, the rules governing the disclosures or trading surrounding your investments, and the securities laws in general.
-This is not the place for new lawyer, or for one who does not practice securities law.
+This is not the place for a new lawyer, or for one who does not practice securities law.

 Mark Astarita‘s Overview of Securities Arbitration Process has been downloaded tens of thousands of times.
-The article includes detailed information regarding the filing of a complaint and answer, selection of arbitrators, discovery dos and don’ts, and is a walkthrough of the entire process.
+The article includes detailed information regarding the filing of a complaint and answer, selection of arbitrators, and discovery dos and don’ts, and a walkthrough of the entire process.